Course Detail (Course Description By Faculty)

 • work for C-level roles (CEO, CFO, SVPs/GMs) and to serve on boards of major corporations as it provides an executive viewpoint on financial reporting and investor messaging implications for significant business investments.

 1st Class Assignment is mandatory.
-It requires you to build a statement of cash flows based on a set of transactions.
-It would be available here in January 2026.
-Note that you should submit the 1st class assignment even if you are not registered for the course by the 1st day of class but intend to do so.
-In that case you should email the teaching assistant to get the 1st class Assignment.
+It requires you to build a statement of cash flows.
+It is available here.
+Note that if it is your responsibility to submit the 1st class assignment even if you are not registered for the course by the 1st day of class but intend to do so.
+You may submit it via email to me or to the teaching assistant.

 Strict Prerequisites: BUS 30000 - Financial Accounting and at least one of the following: